Will413028/Will413028/README.md

 Hi, I'm Will!
 I love learing new technology and skills of Backend Development & Data Science.
 I leaving in Taiwan now.

 ## 📚 That I know and use
-- Languages: Python, JavaScript, C#,
+- Languages: Python, JavaScript
-- Frameworks: Flask, Koa, Windows Forms,
+- Frameworks: Flask, Koa
 - Database: Mariadb
 - Deploying: Docker, Docker Compose